 2. Stick to a regular daily routine

-If your older adult is losing their cognitive abilities, their world gets filled with more and more unknowns.
+If older adults lose their cognitive abilities, their world becomes filled with more unknowns.

-If their days aren’t structured, life can become even more stressful because they may not know what to expect next.
+Life can become even more stressful for those whose days aren’t structured because they may not know what to expect next.

-Having a regular daily routine can reduce difficult behaviors, improve sleep, and reduce sundowning symptoms.
+A regular daily routine can reduce challenging behaviors, improve sleep, and reduce sundowning symptoms.

 3. Help them exercise regularly